mgechev/revive/README.md

 # with less than 0.8 confidence will be ignored.
 confidence = 0.8

-# Sets the error code for failures with severity "error"
+# Sets the error code for failures with the "error" severity
 errorCode = 0

 # Sets the error code for failures with severity "warning"